pH7Software/Secure-Password-Generator/README.md

 ## 📄 Description

-A simple way to generate random passwords
+A simple way to generate random cryptographically secure passwords.

 ## 🛠 Installation (with Composer)